StockNews.com Initiates Coverage on InspireMD (NYSE:NSPR)

-StockNews.com initiated coverage on shares of InspireMD (NYSE:NSPR – Free Report) in a research report report published on Wednesday.
-The firm issued a sell rating on the stock.
+Stock analysts at StockNews.com initiated coverage on shares of InspireMD (NYSE:NSPR – Get Free Report) in a research note issued on Thursday.
+The firm set a “sell” rating on the stock.

-InspireMD (NYSE:NSPR – Get Free Report) last announced its quarterly earnings results on Tuesday, May 14th.
-The company reported ($0.21) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.15) by ($0.06).
+InspireMD (NYSE:NSPR – Get Free Report) last posted its earnings results on Tuesday, May 14th.
+The company reported ($0.21) earnings per share for the quarter, missing the consensus estimate of ($0.15) by ($0.06).
 InspireMD had a negative return on equity of 55.12% and a negative net margin of 350.35%.
-The firm had revenue of $1.51 million during the quarter, compared to analysts’ expectations of $1.38 million.
-During the same period in the previous year, the company posted ($0.53) earnings per share.
-Analysts anticipate that InspireMD will post -0.82 earnings per share for the current fiscal year.
+The business had revenue of $1.51 million during the quarter, compared to analysts’ expectations of $1.38 million.
+During the same quarter in the previous year, the business earned ($0.53) EPS.
+Research analysts predict that InspireMD will post -0.82 earnings per share for the current year.

 About InspireMD